cloudfoundry/stratos/docs/development.md

 The frontend code is split into component directories as listed above.
-The standard set of components that exist in the console contain functionality to manage cloud foundry instances and their applications.
+The standard set of components that exist in the console contain functionality to manage Cloud Foundry instances and their applications.

 The frontend code is usually found within a `frontend` folder and contains a structure such as that in app-core/frontend component, for example: